-- (1) The Department of State shall: - (a)1.
-Through a continuous revision system, compile and publish electronically, on an Internet website managed by the department, the "Florida Administrative Code."
+(1) The Department of State shall:

+(a)1.
+Through a continuous revision and publication system, compile and publish electronically, on an Internet website managed by the department, the "Florida Administrative Code."
 The Florida Administrative Code shall contain all rules adopted by each agency, citing the grant of rulemaking authority and the specific law implemented pursuant to which each rule was adopted, all history notes as authorized in s.
 120.545(7), complete indexes to all rules contained in the code, and any other material required or authorized by law or deemed useful by the department.
 The electronic code shall display each rule chapter currently in effect in browse mode and allow full text search of the code and each rule chapter.
-The department shall publish a printed version of the Florida Administrative Code and may contract with a publishing firm for such printed publication; however, the department shall retain responsibility for the code as provided in this section.
-Supplementation of the printed code shall be made as often as practicable, but at least monthly.
-The printed publication shall be the official compilation of the administrative rules of this state.
-The Department of State shall retain the copyright over the Florida Administrative Code. - 2.
-Rules general in form but applicable to only one school district, community college district, or county, or a part thereof, or state university rules relating to internal personnel or business and finance shall not be published in the Florida Administrative Code.
-Exclusion from publication in the Florida Administrative Code shall not affect the validity or effectiveness of such rules. - 3.
-At the beginning of the section of the code dealing with an agency that files copies of its rules with the department, the department shall publish the address and telephone number of the executive offices of each agency, the manner by which the agency indexes its rules, a listing of all rules of that agency excluded from publication in the code, and a statement as to where those rules may be inspected. - 4.
-Forms shall not be published in the Florida Administrative Code; but any form which an agency uses in its dealings with the public, along with any accompanying instructions, shall be filed with the committee before it is used.
+The department may contract with a publishing firm for a printed publication; however, the department shall retain responsibility for the code as provided in this section.
+The electronic publication shall be the official compilation of the administrative rules of this state.
+The Department of State shall retain the copyright over the Florida Administrative Code.

+2. Rules general in form but applicable to only one school district, community college district, or county, or a part thereof, or state university rules relating to internal personnel or business and finance shall not be published in the Florida Administrative Code.
+Exclusion from publication in the Florida Administrative Code shall not affect the validity or effectiveness of such rules.

+3. At the beginning of the section of the code dealing with an agency that files copies of its rules with the department, the department shall publish the address and telephone number of the executive offices of each agency, the manner by which the agency indexes its rules, a listing of all rules of that agency excluded from publication in the code, and a statement as to where those rules may be inspected.

+4. Forms shall not be published in the Florida Administrative Code; but any form which an agency uses in its dealings with the public, along with any accompanying instructions, shall be filed with the committee before it is used.
 Any form or instruction which meets the definition of "rule" provided in s.
 120.52 shall be incorporated by reference into the appropriate rule.
 The reference shall specifically state that the form is being incorporated by reference and shall include the number, title, and effective date of the form and an explanation of how the form may be obtained.
 Each form created by an agency which is incorporated by reference in a rule notice of which is given under s.
 120.54(3)(a) after December 31, 2007, must clearly display the number, title, and effective date of the form and the number of the rule in which the form is incorporated.